docker-archive/dcus-hol-2017/docker-enterprise/README.md

 You now have a UCP cluster with a single node.
 Next you are going to add two nodes to the cluster.
 These nodes are known as Worker nodes and are the nodes that host application containers.

+### Optional: Add Manager Nodes for Cluster High Availability

+This is not a requirement for the lab but is a best practice for any production clusters.

+1. In the UCP GUI, click through to Resources / Nodes.
+Click "+ Add Node" and check the box "Add node as a manager"

+2. On the same screen click "Copy to Clipboard."
+This will copy the UCP join command.

+3. Log in to the other nodes that you would like to configure as managers and paste this join command on the CLI.

 ### <a name="Task 1.2"></a>Task 1.2: Joining UCP Worker Nodes